How to Convert Images to Embroidery Files?

 How to Digitize an Image For Embroidery?

-Digital embroidery may sound simple, you just load the image you want into a memory card and insert it in your machine, push a few buttons, and it starts the process.
 However, common image formats like JPG, JPEG, PNG, etc, are not recognized by embroidery machines.
 These images need to be converted into embroidery file formats before you can start the process, which makes it a little complex.

-Before you start digitizing your image, you must know which format suits your machine brand.
-Not all of them accept the same format.
 For example, Brother uses PES while Singer uses XXX.
 You can check the table above or scan through the manual which came with your machine upon purchase.

 Now that you know about file formats, you will need software or applications to digitize your images and we will introduce two applications you can use in this section.

-How To Digitize A Logo For Embroidery In Illustrator?
+Digitize A Logo For Embroidery In Illustrator

 Adobe Illustrator is a graphic design application used to create vector graphics or vector images.
 When we say Vector Images, these are images composed of points, lines, and shapes based on mathematical formulas instead of pixels which is often found in JPG formats.
-If your image is vectorized, scaling up or down won’t affect its quality compared to pixelated images or what we call Raster Images.

 To digitize your images in Illustrator, import your desired logo or image into illustrator, add a new layer on top of the current one, trace the outline using the Ellipse tool and use the Rectangle tool to complete it.
 If you want to add details, like colors, you can use the pen tool for it.

-Before exporting the completed logo, make sure that you used the correct settings applicable to embroidery to avoid messing up your stitches.
 It is crucial that the new logo is created on a clean vector file.
 However, Adobe Illustrator does not save your file in embroidery formats.
 You still need a plug-in or a separate software to convert it.
-Illustrator is solely for vectorizing your logos which is essential for smooth stitching of your machine.

-How To Digitize A Logo In Photoshop?
+Digitize A Logo In Photoshop

-Adobe Photoshop is one of the most used programs for digitizing images.
-Photoshop can transform your images to look more sophisticated and professional.
 The steps in digitizing your designs in Photoshop are almost the same as in Illustrator.
 The only difference is that Photoshop is widely used for Raster Images or artworks that are hand-drawn.

 What Do You Need To Convert An Image To An Embroidery File?